hunterhacker/jdom/README.txt

 =====================

 Ok, let's build the code.
 First, make sure your current working directory is where the build.xml file is located.
-Then type
+Then run "ant".

-  ./build.sh (unix)
-  .\build.bat (win32)

-if everything is right and all the required packages are visible, this action will generate a file called "jdom.jar" in the "./build" directory.
+If everything is right and all the required packages are visible, this action will generate a file called "jdom2.jar" in the "./build" directory.
 Note, that if you do further development, compilation time is reduced since Ant is able to detect which files have changed and recompile them as needed.

-If for some crazy reason you're still using JDK 1.1, please note that JDOM no longer supports JDK 1.1 compiles.
-If you're despreate for JDK 1.1 support, you can retrieve the CVS code from April 2nd, 2003, (use the -D flag).
-This was the last day JDK 1.1 was supported.
-Then run the "build11" scripts.

 If something went wrong, go to the FAQ at http://www.jdom.org/docs/faq.html.